sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 <b>2.
 Inspection of the distribution</b>

 We can also plot the distribution of the returns for a selected series.
 If this distribution is approximately Gaussian then the data is likely to be stationary.
+Below, three randomly selected returns series are plotted - the results look fairly Gaussian.

 ![ubuntu ](/assets/returns-dist.png){: .center-image }